Andre Moore: Australia

 Moore then embarked on a career in Australia in the National Basketball League.
 He first signed with the Brisbane Bullets, who had recruited him while he was in the CBA, and helped them to the 1990 NBL Grand Final series against the Perth Wildcats.
 His teammates on Brisbane included fellow Americans Derek Rucker and Leroy Loggins.
 Moore's outstanding play in the NBL saw him selected to the 1990 All-NBL Team and several NBL All-Star Games.
 The 1990 season was arguably his strongest year, as he averaged 26.9 points, 12.6 rebounds, and two blocks per game while shooting 61.1% from the field.

 After playing for the Bullets, Moore joined the Hobart Devils in 1995.
 He also played for the Kuiyam Pride and Cairns Marlins of the Australian Basketball Association.
 After his stints in the ABA he returned to the NBL to play with the Cairns Taipans from 1999 to 2001.

 Recent years

 Moore settled in Australia after his playing days.
 He has continued playing recreational basketball since his retirement, and has participated in the World Masters Games and Pan-Pacific Masters Games.
 He has been active in the community through his Big Feat program, promoting healthy lifestyles to school groups and other organisations.

 Personal life

 Moore's son Archie Smith is an Australian Rules footballer who was signed by the Brisbane Lions in 2013.
+Moore has five children with Nadia Taher; Mona Moore, Jalen Moore, Camilia Moore, Tariq Moore and Zane Moore.
+He paid acknowledgment to his five children with Nadia in his 2024 interview.